UK stocks set for miner fillip to outpace Europe

-LONDON, Dec 11 Britain's blue-chip FTSE 100 is primed to reverse a year of underperformance and outpace European peers in early 2013 if its h e avyweight mining sector receives an anticipated boost from Chinese growth.
+LONDON Britain's blue-chip FTSE 100 is primed to reverse a year of underperformance and outpace European peers in early 2013 if its heavyweight mining sector receives an anticipated boost from Chinese growth.

 European Central Bank action to defuse the euro zone debt crisis has helped lure investors back to European equity, but while the FTSE has underperformed major continental bourses so far during this rally, it should recoup lost ground next year.